 Botti, Maddalena and Ragionieri, Luisa and Gazza, Ferdinando and Acone, Franca and Bo Minelli, Luisa and Panu, Rino (2009) Striated perineal muscles: location of autonomic, sensory, and somatic neurons projecting to the male pig bulbospongiosus muscle.
-The Anatomical Record: advances in integrative anatomy and evolutionary biology, Vol. 292 (11), p.
+The Anatomical Record, Vol. 292 (11), p.
 1756-1763. eISSN 1932-8494.
 Article.

 Full text not available from this repository.